hkglue/sas/intl.en-US/User Guide/Access Threat Detection Service/Uninstall the TDS agent.md

 You can use the following methods to uninstall the Threat Detection Service \(TDS\) agent and disable the protection.
 After you have uninstalled the TDS agent, there is a waiting period of six hours before the Security Status of the server in the TDS console changes to unprotected.

-**Note:** After you have uninstalled the agent, TDS will initialize self protection.
+**Note:** After you have uninstalled the agent, TDS initializes self protection.
 The protection duration is 24 hours.
 During this period, you can only manually reinstall the agent.
-When you reinstall the agent, you need to ignore all the error messages that the system has displayed and run the install command more than three times.
+When you reinstall the agent, you must ignore all the error messages that the system displays and run the install command more than three times.

 ## Automatically uninstall the TDS agent {#section_tdh_2kd_zdb .section}